hadeebataj/Elemental-Forecast/README.md

 # Elemental Forecast
-### It is a basic HTML, CSS and Javascript app that uses weather data from API and displays detailed forcast of the day. </br>
+### It is a basic HTML, CSS and Javascript app that uses weather data from API and displays temperature details of the day. </br>
 ### Website link: https://elegant-roentgen-15b427.netlify.app/